arrow_drop_down What is the MITx MicroMasters credential in Supply Chain Management? ¶

 arrow_drop_down Will I earn a separate certificate for each course or just one for the entire MicroMasters Credential? ¶

 You will receive an individual Verified Certificate for each SCx course that you pass as a verified student.
 Read more about course certificates here.
 Students passing the Comprehensive Final Exam, after completing all five SCx courses, will receive a MicroMasters Credential certificate.
 View a sample certificate here.

 arrow_drop_down Does completion of the MicroMasters Credential guarantee admission to the MIT Supply Chain Management Masters Graduate program? ¶

 arrow_drop_down How do I earn a Verified Certificate? ¶

 To earn a verified certificate for an online course, you need to pay the fee and verify for the course within the first four weeks and then successfully complete the course.
-The verified certificate costs $150 ($200 starting in 2018) per SCx course to administer and requires you to verify your identity using a webcam and a government-issued ID, so employers and schools know that you, and only you, completed the course work.
+The verified certificate costs $200 per SCx course to administer and requires you to verify your identity using a webcam and a government-issued ID, so employers and schools know that you, and only you, completed the course work.

 arrow_drop_down Which institution issues the verified certificate? ¶